Cite a Video – APA, Chicago, and MLA Style

 Cite a video in Chicago style

-Chicago references can use the same formatting for their footnote and bibliographical text.
-Alternatively, you can shorten your Chicago-style footnote for simplicity or display a specific timestamp when you cite a video.
+Chicago references can use the same formatting for their footnotes and bibliographical text.
+Alternatively, you can shorten your Chicago style footnote for simplicity or display a specific timestamp when you cite a video.

 Chicago style general citation format: Author Surname, Author First Name (If Relevant).
 "Video Title".
 Date: Month, Day, Year.
 (Type Specification) Video, Length (Full/Select Timestamp).
 URL.